AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Viewing a contact: `cview`

-You are going over to your friend `Bernice Yu`'s house to discuss your orbital project, you can use `cview` to see her address in full.
+You are going over to your friend `Bernice Yu`'s house to discuss your orbital project, you can use `cview` to display her address in full.

 **Format:** `cview INDEX`